danionescu0/image-processing-projects/README.md

 - create a person profile

-- uploade a photo for the person
+- upload a photo for the person

 - delete a person photo